 CNC Fixture Part/s Hold Down White Paper

-The most common method in the WOOD,PLASTIC, COMPOSITE industries is the use of Vacuum/Blower fixture hold down
+The most common method in the WOOD,PLASTIC, COMPOSITE industries is the use of oil-less/dry, rotary claw pumps, as well as regenerative blowers configured for vacuum applications.

-The most common method in the WOOD,PLASTIC, COMPOSITE industries is the use of Vacuum/Blower fixture hold down
+The most common method in the WOOD,PLASTIC, COMPOSITE industries is the use of oil-less/dry, rotary claw pumps, as well as regenerative blowers configured for vacuum applications.

-1. Vacuum Fixture Hold Down
+1. Vacuum Fixture Hold Down Summary

 "A vacuum table is a system for holding workpieces during machining.
 The device consists of a perforated table top containing a vacuum chamber, and a vacuum pump to keep the vacuum chamber below ambient enough pressure.
 The workpiece is placed on the top of the vacuum chamber and thus held down by the pressure differential between the vacuum chamber and the outside air."
-In simple terms, with vacuum hold down applications, suction is created by using vacuum to move air in the opposite direction of the component being held in place.
+In vacuum hold down applications, the suction is created by using vacuum to move air in the opposite direction of the component being held in place.
 When air is removed beneath the part or component, the air above pushes down.
 The sucking of the air does not hold down the part.
 The atmospheric pressure above the part pushing down is what provides the hold down force and keeps the part or component in the correct place.
 Machines employing vacuum with full table and Rail/Pod(cup) hold down systems are typically with vacuum pumps.
-OEM's size the amount of vacuum based on the square inches of work surface engaged.
+OEM's will size engineer the amount of vacuum based on the square inches of work surface engaged.
 Pumps range from 1-1/2 hp to 60hp.
 Factors to consider to ensure optimum hold down:

 |